archived-by-ben/html5Upload/README.md

 ####Usage

 1. Download the ZIP and extract it into the webroot of your CFML server.
-2. Edit `submit.cfm` and make sure the `destination=` argument for the `<cffile>` tag on line 34 points to a valid directory, save any changes.
+2. Edit `submit.cfm` and make sure the `savedUploadsPath` variable at line 9 points to a valid directory.
+This is where the file uploads will be saved.
-3. Point a modern web browser to `upload.html`.
-For ColdFusion setups on a local machine this could be `http://localhost:8500/html5Upload/upload.html`.
+3. View `upload.html` in a modern web browser.
+For ColdFusion server running on a local machine the URL might be [http://localhost:8500/html5Upload/upload.html](http://localhost:8500/html5Upload/upload.html).

 ####How does it work?